 Get the help and support you deserve – with a 30% increase in suicides in healthcare since 2000 and rising numbers in construction and other industries, SHP is keen to address this and support its audience.

 Below is a list of trusted prevention resources that we encourage you share around your colleagues and workplace.
+It is the time to fight the stigma and raise our voices in unity.
+Join us in the fight against stigmatised mental illness.

 You are not alone.